 The Academy programme, which can be completed entirely online, consists of a required Foundation Module plus nine elective modules.
 After completing the selected modules, participants can sit for proctored exams; those who pass receive certification from WINS.
-The Foundation Module plus three electives were available by the end of 2014; all nine elective modules will be available by the end of 2015.
-By September 2015, the Academy had grown to over 543 participants from 71 countries.
+The Foundation Module plus three electives were available by the end of 2014; all nine elective modules were made available by September 2016.
+By September 2016, the Academy had grown to over 726 participants from 77 countries.